JumpStart 2nd Grade

 JumpStart 2nd Grade (known as Jump Ahead Year 2 in the United Kingdom) is a video game released on 26 March 1996 by Knowledge Adventure.
 As its name suggests, it was made to teach second grade students.
 It was replaced by JumpStart Advanced 2nd Grade in 2002.

 Gameplay and plot

 Like the previous JumpStart products, the game takes place in a school setting, but begins after school hours when a giant anthropomorphic frog named C.J. enters the classroom and frees a firefly named Edison (Newton in the United Kingdom).
-C.J. and Edison (Newton in the United Kingdom) form a double act of sorts with C.J. being an ardent, self-styled "adventurer" while Edison (Newton in the United Kingdom) is the more pragmatic straight man, who frequently makes sardonic comments in response to C.J.'s grandiosity.
+C.J. and Edison form a double act of sorts with C.J. being an ardent, self-styled "adventurer" while Edison is the more pragmatic straight man, who frequently makes sardonic comments in response to C.J.'s grandiosity.
 The duo have appeared in many other JumpStart products, such as JumpStart Advanced 2nd Grade, but their looks and personalities have both undergone enormous changes throughout the years.
 Edison in the US version has an Irish accent, whereas Newton in the UK version does not.